lepture/authlib/README.md

 Companies can purchase a commercial license at [Authlib Plans](https://authlib.org/plans).

+**If your company is creating a closed source OAuth provider, it is strongly suggested that your company purchasing a commercial license.**

 ## Support

 If you need any help, you can always ask questions on StackOverflow with